Architecture Guide

 1. The Multi-Process Model

 Electron uses a multi-process architecture modeled after Chromium.
 Each process is isolated — a crash in one renderer doesn't take down the main process or other windows.
-Understanding this separation is key to understanding every feature in Imposter.
+Understanding this separation is key.

 M